+Enrollment in the Medical Assisting Diploma program or Healthcare Management Prerequisites:

+Technology program

-Prerequisites: Enrollment in the Medical Assisting Diploma program or Healthcare Management Technology program Corequisites: None professional liability, malpractice, medical practice acts, informed consent, and bioethical issues.
+This course covers legal relationships of physicians and patients, contractual agreements, professional liability, malpractice, medical practice acts, informed consent, and bioethical issues.
 Emphasis is placed on legal terms, professional attitudes, and the principles and basic concepts of ethics and laws involved in providing medical services.
 Upon completion, students should be able to meet the legal and ethical responsibilities of a multi-skilled health professional.